njsch/njsch.github.io/percussio.md

 permalink: /percussio/
 ---

+Percussio is simply a [Latin word](https://en.wiktionary.org/wiki/percussio#Latin) that is one of the several roots from which the English word percussio is derived.
+On this page, I intend to put info about any potential personal projects outside of my lessons.
+There may be videos, or music transcripts.
+Also anything I learn on the way regarding sourceing, purchasing and accessible ways of playing the drums, as the internet is often a highly unreliable source of information for this; and it is rare if not unlikely that a totally blind person has done this before.

+Projects may also be found on [Youtube](https://www.youtube.com/c/nathanieljschmidt).

 ## Music (Drums and Percussion)

 ![A picture of my first drum kit](/assets/images/legend_kit.jpg)

 Music (especially rhythm and percussion) has often been a relatively big part of my life.
 Although my parents were and are not terribly musically inclined playing-wise, my sisters and I must have inherited some kind of gene somewhere, as both of them sing (one professionally), one plays guitar and one or both can play piano to an extent.
 When I was twelve-years-old, my parents bought me a [Legend](https://www.britishdrumco.com/legend-series) drum kit (pictured above) for my birthday &mdash; yes, I know, drummers will probably cringe at the thought &mdash; but it was a good start.
 You can watch one of my family's laid-back parody musical endeavours below: